-Researcher, volunteer coordinator Born in the USA, raised in Shizuoka, I went to the US for high school aiming to be an astronaut.
+Born in the USA, raised in Shizuoka, I went to the US for high school aiming to be an astronaut.
 Majored in physics at California Institute of Technology, then moved on to a PhD program in astrophysics at UC Berkeley.
 The most important thing I gained there was not a PhD but a single leaflet that told me the reality of farmed animals.
-I stopped buying meat, eggs, and dairy, but my dream for space flight remained big, so I went on to work on space exploration at SpaceX, etc. After working in places like Antarctica, Greenland, and Midway Atoll, the pressing feeling grew that the animal exploitation issue is more serious than anything else; I interned at animal protection organizations like The Humane League, Vegan Outreach, Farm Sanctuary, and the Good Food Institute.
+I stopped buying meat, eggs, and dairy, but my dream for space flight remained big, so I went on to work on space exploration at SpaceX, etc. After working in places like Antarctica, Greenland, and Midway Atoll, the feeling that the animal exploitation issue is more urgent than anything else grew stronger; I interned at animal advocacy organizations like The Humane League, Vegan Outreach, Farm Sanctuary, and the Good Food Institute.
 Encountering ARCJ, I finally returned to Japan in 2019.
 Currently living in Fukuoka.

 Corporate negotiations specialist